ssibm/iks-custom-ingress/README.md

 ##### Update ALB service
 - Edit ALB service, set _selector:_ labels to _app: <zone\>-<ingress-controller-name\>_.
 For custom ingress controller used in this example also set _component: controller_ to select controller pods.
 Depending on labels used in your custom ingress controller, use the required selector labels.
-Repeat this for each ALB.
+Repeat this for all public ALBs.
 ```bash
 $ kubectl edit svc <ALBid> -n kube-system
 ```